Can I file a tax extension so I have more time to raise money for the taxes I owe?

 If I file a normal tax extension with Form 4868, can I wait to pay taxes until I file?

-No. Even if you decide to file a tax extension, you still must make your tax payment April 17.
+No. Even if you decide to file a tax extension, you still must make your tax payment by May 17, 2021.

 For an extension, file Form 4868 and pay the smaller of your tax liability amounts by the tax deadline to avoid a penalty:

 - At least 90% of this year’s tax liability

 If your adjusted gross income (AGI) was more than $150,000 (or $75,000 if your filing status is married filing a separate return), you must pay 110% of last year’s tax liability

 If you’re having trouble paying your taxes by the deadline, some other payment options outside of a tax filing extension include:

 - Borrow from your 401(k).